adambielat/adambielat/README.md

 **ABOUT ME**

-* 📈‎ ‎ I am entry-level in Python
+* 📈‎ ‎ Passionate Python Developer
 * ❤️‎ ‎ I love building fun experiments
 * ⏰‎ ‎ I aim to create one new project a week